BartSte/snapshot/README.md

 - [ ] When the state becomes "stop" the recording should be stopped.
 This is not the case at the moment.

-- [ ] The --folder argument is not expanded.
-This means that ~ and $HOME are not expanded.
-This should be fixed.

-- [ ] Write tests for invalid config settings that triggers the config::check
+- [ ] Write tests for invalid config settings that triggers the Config::check
       function.
 Also improve the error messages and do a graceful exit.

 - [ ] The camera is still started when no --gui/--record is added.

+- [ ] Quit the application when both the gui and the recorder are stopped.